vtrev/GitFlowPractise/howto.md

 One person in the team fork this repo into your GitHub profile: https://github.com/codex-academy/GitFlowPractise

 Now add the other **4** team members as a collaborator on your fork of this repo.
+Do this by clicking on the Settings Tab in the forked repository.
+Then click **Collaborators & Teams** Add a new Collaborator at the bottom of that screen.
+Look up users using their GitHub usernames.

+Each member should:

+* Accept the invite from GitHub.
-Each team member should clone the newly forked repo onto their PC.
+* Clone the newly forked repo onto their PC.

 ## Do this